dhis2/dhis2-docs-implementation/content/metadata_assessment/introduction.md

 1. Reactive Processes : As a result of configuration challenges, a DHIS 2 system will need to be reviewed and cleaned accordingly
 2. Proactive Processes : To prevent configuration challenges, processes can be put in place such that the DHIS2 configuration remains robust over time

-Proactive processes can often be defined while performing a review of the DHIS2 system, as common challenges can be identified and measures to mitigate them based on user practices discussed.
+Proactive processes can often be defined while performing a review of the DHIS 2 system, as common challenges can be identified and measures to mitigate them based on user practices discussed.
 These processes therefore often feed into the reactive review process.

 ![models_of_management](resources/images/models_of_management.png)